aaccioly-coding-challenges/citibank-interview-2023/README.md

 2. Throw an `IllegalArgumentException` when the salary is negative.
 3. Simplified tests by using `ParameterizedTest` to test tax calculation for each band.
 4. I wrote this README with my recollection of the events, so it might not be 100% accurate.
+5. I've added GitHub Actions to run the tests on every push and pull request.

 <!---
 EXTERNAL LINKS